 When you close your eyes and envision the perfect meditation space you may be instantly taken to a Zen garden filled with statues and serenity.
 Chances are, this serene place doesn’t exist in your hectic daily life, nor does it fit into your “I don’t have a million dollars for a Zen Garden” Budget.
 But that’s okay!
 Creating your own meditation space doesn’t have to be inconvenient or expensive.
 You simply need a quiet, somewhat serene environment that will allow you to focus and breath, even if only for a short time a day.

 Choose a Space

 The first thing that you will need to decide, is where you intend to build your meditation space.
-Ideally, in a perfect world, a garden or spare room than can be dedicated solely to meditation would be wonderful.
+Ideally, in a perfect world, a garden or spare room that can be dedicated solely to meditation would be wonderful.
 But if this isn’t an option for you, don’t fret.
 Seek out a space in your home that you can steel a corner from or that is peaceful enough that you could easily sneak away to, without interruption.

 Decorate Your Space

 Find the line between decorating a space and simplicity; while you need some things to make it feel like your surreal space, clutter and excess stuff are not likely to provide you with positive energy and a relaxing area.
 Instead of opting for many things, choose a few small things that complete the space for you.

 - You will need somewhere to sit, whether it be pillows, a yoga mat, or a blanket, designate it for meditation.
 If you are creating a space at home, you may opt for cushions in soothing colors, while at work, it may prove easier to unroll a yoga mat and remove it when you are done.